KonnorRogers/personal-site/src/_posts/2023-07-05-what-is-declarative-shadow-dom.md

 </my-button>
 ```

-## But what if I want to dynamically change something in the ShadowRoot?
+## But what if I want to dynamically change something in the ShadowRoot based on the host element?

 Alright, this is a tough challenge.
 Now you're looking at integrating a dynamic templating language
 which the browser does not currently have.